pitchblack408/bind_dns_local_lab/Part2-Bind9-Local-DNS-Installation-Guide-IPv4-IPv6.md

 This guide is only for setting up a internal dns for internal purposes.

 ## Prereqs
-* Raspberry Pi or Ubuntu Linux Box
+* Raspberry Pi or Ubuntu Linux (the new dns server)
+* A local router with ipv4 dhcp
 * Completed "Part1 Bind9 Local DNS Installation Guide IPv4"
-* IPV6 is turn on local router ( without this set on the router, the box you are using will set its own ipv6  )
+* IPV6 is turn on local router
-* Statically set IPV6 ips on router
+* Reserve a IPV6 ip on router using the server's mac address

 ## Determine subnet from ipv6